 Grief is different for every person, so you may begin coping with loss in the bargaining stage and find yourself in anger or denial next.
 You may remain for months in one of the five stages but skip others entirely.

 Grief can be an overwhelming emotion.
 It’s not unusual to respond to the intense and often sudden feelings by pretending the loss or change isn’t happening.
 Denying it gives you time to more gradually absorb the news and begin to process it.
-This is a common defense mechanism and helps numb you to the intensity of the situation.
+This is a common defence mechanism and helps numb you to the intensity of the situation.

 As you move out of the denial stage, however, the emotions you’ve been hiding will begin to rise and you may start to feel angry.
 This anger may be redirected at other people and you may even aim your anger at objects.